-A technique for CQ answering over lightweight DLs that is receiving increasing attention is the so-called combined approach (Lutz et al., 2009; Stefanoni et al., 2013; Kontchakov, Lutz, Toman, Wolter, & Zakharyaschev, 2011).
+A technique for CQ answering over lightweight DLs that is receiving increasing attention is the so-called combined approach (Lutz, Toman, & Wolter, 2009; Stefanoni et al., 2013; Kontchakov, Lutz, Toman, Wolter, & Zakharyaschev, 2011).
 In the combined approach the dataset is first augmented with new facts in a query-independent way to build (in polynomial time) a model of the ontology.
 This model can be exploited for query answering in two equivalent ways.
-In the approach by Lutz et al. (2009) and Kontchakov et al. (2011) the query is first rewritten and then evaluated against the constructed model.
-Alternatively, in the work of Stefanoni et al. (2013) and Lutz et al. (2013) the query is first evaluated over the model and then unsound answers are eliminated by means of a polynomial time filtration process.
+In the approach by (Lutz et al., 2009; Kontchakov et al., 2011) the query is first rewritten and then evaluated against the constructed model.
+Alternatively, in (Stefanoni et al., 2013; Lutz et al., 2013) the query is first evaluated over the model and then unsound answers are eliminated by means of a polynomial time filtration process.
 Combined approaches have been applied to logics of the \mathcal{EL} family (Lutz et al., 2009; Stefanoni et al., 2013) as well as DL-Lite (Kontchakov et al., 2011), and in PAGOdA, we use the implementation of (Stefanoni et al., 2013) to compute the aggregated lower bound.
+However, as in query rewriting techniques, the combined approach is only applicable to Horn ontology languages.